Get the highlights in your inbox every week.

 In September I wrote about how much fun I was having perusing the archives of the Great 78 Project.
 Learning about this great resource inspired me to look for other online music resources, and here are three more that I’d like to share.

 The British Library

 According to the Sounds page of the British Library, the site currently offers “90,000 selected works of music, spoken word and human and natural environments” available online for “non-commercial research, study and private enjoyment.”
 Well, “private enjoyment” has my name all over it, so I thought I would sample this rich resource.

-I’ve enjoyed a lot of wonderful music from Africa, so I followed the links from world traditional music through Africa, where I spotted the Decca West Africa section.
+I’ve enjoyed a lot of wonderful music from Africa, so I followed the links from world traditional music, where I spotted the Decca West Africa section.
 There I found some fine highlife by E.T.
 Mensah and his Tempos Band.
 Fans of Fela Kuti should definitely check this out.
 It is one of the precursors of the Afrobeat that Fela Kuti pioneered, which has been picked up and spread into distant corners of the world—for example, by Newen Afrobeat, “the first Afrobeat band in Chile.”

 The site includes other great sections, some of which anyone can play, others requiring academic affiliation, still others with regional restrictions (for example, the Early spoken word recordings can be played only by listeners within the European Union).
 Open to all, and of particular interest considering the importance of electronic music today, is the Hugh Davies experimental music page in the Classical section.
 As the brief text on the page notes, Davies was a protégé of Karlheinz Stockhausen and an early proponent of electronic music and sound installations.

 Don’t let the French name of this wonderful site scare you off; the English side is clear and accessible.